Skip to Content

-Workers’ Compensation Attorney
+Sioux Falls Workers’ Compensation Lawyers

-Do a job long enough, and sooner or later you could get injured if that job is physically demanding or risky.
+Do a job long enough, and sooner or later, you could get injured if that job is physically demanding or risky.
 It doesn’t matter how skilled you are, or how much experience you have — accidents happen, tools can slip, a back can give out.

 The law recognizes that hard work takes a toll on the body.
 Workers’ comp laws are designed to protect you from financial hardship after an injury occurs during the course of your employment, and benefits are payable regardless of fault.
-Employers in South Dakota and Iowa often try to avoid their workers’ comp responsibilities so an experienced attorney can be an invaluable resource in securing the benefits you deserve.
+Employers in South Dakota and Iowa often try to avoid their workers’ comp responsibilities, so an experienced attorney can be an invaluable resource in securing the benefits you deserve.

 Why People Avoid Filing

-A lot of seriously injured workers don’t want to bring workers’ compensation claims because they like their job.
+A lot of seriously injured workers don’t want to file workers’ compensation claims because they like their job.
 They are afraid of how it looks to their employers or co-workers to bring a claim.
 They are afraid of losing their job if they bring a claim.
-Many times they just don’t file a claim.
+Many times, they just don’t file a claim.
 It takes the third or fourth injury on the job to really do them in.

 We’re here to help you receive the benefits that your employer paid for from the workers’ compensation insurance company.
 Your employer pays for workers’ compensation insurance for a reason — to cover injuries that are caused on the job.
 They should want you to file.
 They should help you file the first report of injury.
 You don’t have to be afraid to file a workers’ compensation claim.
 We will help you receive your benefits while continuing to work for your employer.

-Time Is Of The Essence
+Time Is of the Essence

 In South Dakota, you have just three business days to give your employer written notice of your work-related injury.
 If you fail to act quickly, you risk losing access to workers’ compensation benefits entirely.

 The laws are different in Iowa.
 You should not wait until the last minute.
-The sooner you take action, the better – don’t throw away the benefits to which you’re entitled just because legal requirements vary and have important consequences to your claim.
+The sooner you take action, the better – don’t throw away the benefits to which you’re entitled just because legal requirements vary and have important consequences for your claim.

 Securing Full Benefits